Brand development that increases sales velocity, guaranteed.

-It is not just a marketing buzzword; it’s a strategic cornerstone defining where the brand stands and shines in the competitive arena.
-A well-crafted brand positioning strategy helps companies to shape consumer perception and increase growth.
+Brand positioning is not just a marketing buzzword; it’s a strategic cornerstone that defines where the brand stands and shines in the competitive arena.
+A well-crafted brand positioning strategy helps companies shape consumer perception and increase growth.
 But it is easier said than done.
-There are so many common pitfalls that small businesses face when positioning their brand.
+Small businesses face many common pitfalls when positioning their brand.

 The article breaks down the whole process into simple, bite-sized steps, making it easier to understand.
-You will learn how to develop an effective strategy for positioning your brand higher.
-You will also learn to avoid common pitfalls when creating a compelling positioning strategy.
+You will learn how to develop an effective strategy for positioning your brand higher and avoid common pitfalls when creating a compelling positioning strategy.
 So read on if you want to turn the potential customer group into loyal advocates.

 What is Brand Positioning?

 Brand positioning is the art and science of setting your brand apart.
-It is how you define your target customer to perceive your brand.
+It is how you define your target customer’s perception of your brand.
 An effective brand positioning strategy sets companies apart from the crowd.
 It allows them to attract potential customer groups and turn them into loyal advocates for the brand.

-It carves a niche unique, meaningful, and highly relevant to the target audience.
+It carves a unique, meaningful, and highly relevant niche.
 The strategic blueprint guides how companies communicate their brand promise, personality, and core values.
 When executed well, a strong brand positioning elevates the brand above the noise, making it instantly recognizable and preferred by those who matter most to the business.

 For example, Screaming Eagle and Opus One are the best examples of price-sensitive positioning in the wine industry.
 Similarly, Ten Tree and TOMS Shoes are purpose-led positioning examples.